mgm1313/SkiffaExamples/README.md

 npm run initialize
 ```

-This will also trigger the a script that will generate all API code with [oa42-generator](https://github.com/LuvDaSun/OpenApi42).
+This will also trigger the a script that will generate all API code with [skiffa-generator](https://github.com/LuvDaSun/Skiffa).

 ### Running an example

 After setting up, you can run an example by going to it's directory via `npm start`.
 Also check out the `README.md` of the example for more information.

-If you are using vscode, you could also open the workspace file `OpenApi42-Examples.code-workspace` and use the configured launch commands (see [Running a file](#running-a-file)).
+If you are using vscode, you could also open the workspace file `SkiffaExamples.code-workspace` and use the configured launch commands (see [Running a file](#running-a-file)).

 All of the Node.js examples are located in the [packages/npm](./packages/npm/) directory.